lmeller-git/mpmc-resize/README.md

  - *K* is the number of concurrent calls to `try_push`
  - *P* is the number of concurren calls to `try_pop` overlapping with the $K$ executions

+> **Note:** All ordering claims and relaxation bounds are made in the context of collections with FIFO ordering or no ordering.
+> Wrapping collections with different specifications may result in unbounded relaxation of those specifications.

 For the reasoning behind this bound consult the document [`docs/Relaxation.md`](https://github.com/lmeller-git/mpmc-resize/tree/main/docs/Relaxation.md).

-If no call to [`Resizable::resize`](https://docs.rs/mpmc-resize/latest/mpmc_resize/resize/struct.Resizable.html#method.resize) happens, or in steady-state, [`Resizable`](https://docs.rs/mpmc-resize/latest/mpmc_resize/resize/struct.Resizable.html) has strict FIFO ordering and is strictly linearizable, given the same holds for the wrapped collection.
+If no call to [`Resizable::resize`](https://docs.rs/mpmc-resize/latest/mpmc_resize/resize/struct.Resizable.html#method.resize) happens, or in steady-state, [`Resizable`](https://docs.rs/mpmc-resize/latest/mpmc_resize/resize/struct.Resizable.html) preserves the ordering specification of the wrapped data structure strictly and is strictly linearizable, given the same holds for the wrapped collection.

 ### Limitations